In addition to these general questions and answers concerning the project, there are additional FAQs for Attorneys. Maryland Rules can be found here.

 What is the plan for the Appellate Courts?

-E-filing is available for filing into the Court of Appeals and the Court of Special Appeals.
+E-filing is available for filing into the Supreme Court of Maryland and the Appellate Court of Maryland.
 E-filing is mandatory for attorneys but optional for self-represented litigants.
 See MD Rule 20-106.